 The only word of caution with Mauritian cuisine is to taste food before adding extra chillies, as many dishes will be hot.
 Many of the staple fruits, vegetables, fish, seafood and meats are grown or caught locally and there are dishes to suit all tastes.

 There are many restaurants available in Mauritius, particularly Chinese restaurants.
+All the major hotels will have their own restaurant, often more than one.
 There are also plenty of street sellers who can provide a variety of snacks that are popular with locals as well as visitors.

 Below are 5 traditional dishes those going on holiday this year should try when visiting Mauritius:

 Curry (cari) is a favourite food and there are plenty of side dishes to choose from, including rice, roti, niouk nien (dumplings) or mine-frit (Chinese fried noodles.).
 Cari poule (usually chicken curry) is available in most restaurants and often from street sellers.